Past Mount St. Joseph University presidents.

 Robert Wolverton was named the Mount’s third president in 1972 and he served until 1977.
 He was the first lay president of the College.

-Sister Jean Patrice Harrington was appointed the College’s fourth president, from 1977 to 1987.
+Sister of Charity Jean Patrice Harrington was appointed the College’s fourth president, from 1977 to 1987.
 She directed the College’s expansion into adult and graduate education.

 In 1987, Sister Francis Marie Thrailkill, a member of the Ursulines of the Roman Union, became the Mount's fifth president.
 She retired in June 2008 after 20 years.
 She led the College’s transformation into a fully coeducational institution; expanded student services and the intercollegiate athletics program from 4 to 21 sports; strengthened the curriculum and oversaw the largest campus expansion.